 Incidents of celebratory firing are regretfully rising, for they are seen as a status symbol.
 A gun licensed for self-protection or safety and security of crops and cattle cannot be fired in celebratory events, it being a potential cause of fatal accidents.
 Such like misuse of fire arms convert a happy event to a pall of gloom.

 Bhagwan cannot escape the consequences of carrying the gun with live cartridges with the knowledge that firing at a marriage ceremony with people present there was imminently dangerous and was likely to cause death.
-Bhagwan had the requisite knowledge essential for constituting the offence of ‘culpable homicide’ under Section 299 and punishable under Section 304 Part 2 of The Indian Penal Code, 1860.
+Bhagwan had the requisite knowledge essential for constituting the offence of ‘culpable homicide’ under Section 299 and punishable under Section 304, Part II of The Indian Penal Code, 1860.
 On the same analogy, Bhagwan is liable to be punished for ‘attempt to commit culpable homicide’ not amounting to murder under Section 308, for the injuries caused to the other 3 victims.”

 – Bhagwan Singh v.
 State of Uttarakhand, [Criminal Appeal No. 407 of 2020].